Cornwall (1810 ship): Career

 4th EIC voyage (1826–1827): Captain William Younghusband sailed from Torbay 25 July 1826, bound for Bengal.
 She arrived at Diamond Harbour 20 November.
 Her voyage ended on 1 July 1827.

 In 1839 Cornwall was sold to Joseph Somes, of London.

 On 12 May 1839, Captain John Cow sailed from Gravesend, bound for Sydney.
 Cornwall arrived on 1 September.
-She had embarked 387 Government-assisted emigrants, 150 men, 94 women & 143 children under 15 years.
+She had embarked 387 Government-assisted emigrants, 150 men, 94 women, and 143 children under 15 years.
 She arrived with 374 passengers as 18 infants had died on the voyage and five had been born.
 The migrants were primarily farm labourers.

 Convict transport (1851): Captain T. Greeves Maundrell sailed from Ireland on 24 January 1851.
-Cornwall arrived at Hobart on 11 June. she had embarked 300 convicts and may have suffered one convict death on the journey.
+Cornwall arrived at Hobart on 11 June.
+She had embarked 300 convicts and may have suffered one convict death on the journey.

 During the Crimean War, Cornwall served as a transport in the Black Sea.
 She was, for a time, a convalescent ship at Therapia.
-In March 1854 she carried 400 soldiers to Malta, new troops for four regiments.
+In March 1854, she carried 400 soldiers to Malta, new troops for four regiments.
 Then in May 1855, she arrived at Spithead with 131 invalid troops.
-She had sailed from Balaclava on 12 October for Scutari.
-She then sailed from Scutari on 25 February and Malta on 21 March.
+She had sailed from Balaclava on 12 October, for Scutari.
+She then sailed from Scutari on 25 February, and Malta on 21 March.
 Sixteen deaths occurred on the voyage.
 Later in May Cornwall was in Portsmouth, being surveyed with a view to purchase, to carry 1200 tons of "electric wire tubing" 180 miles across the Mediterranean.